nextgres/libodbcpq/README.md

-# MySQL Client Library Driver for ODBC
+# PostgreSQL Client Library Driver for ODBC

-This document describes the MySQL Client Library Driver for ODBC and how it can be used to migrate applications from MySQL to another ODBC-accessible database.
+This document describes the PostgreSQL Client Library Driver for ODBC, libodbcpq, and how it can be used to migrate applications from PostgreSQL to another ODBC-accessible database.